-Why You Should Elope in the Dolomites and Italian Alps: There are dozens of reasons you should elope in the Italian Alps, but one of our favorites is the glittering blue alpine lakes and other-worldly scenery that greets you at every turn.
+Why You Should Elope in the Dolomites and Italian Alps: There are dozens of reasons you should elope in the Italian Alps, but one of my favorites is the glittering blue alpine lakes and other-worldly scenery that greets you at every turn.
 The spires of the Italian Dolomites are truly unbelievable.
 You’ll love getting married in the Italian Alps if you are dreaming of a location both chic and rugged.
-One great part about the Italian Alps is the numerous Alpine passes that can be driven offering some spectacular elopement locations that require minimal hiking to get to.
+One great part about the Italian Alps is the numerous Alpine passes that can be driven, offering some spectacular elopement locations that require minimal hiking to get to.

 Privacy + Seclusion: The Dolomites and Italian Alps spread over a wide area, with locations ranging from secluded to very popular.
 August is the busiest month to get married since everyone is on holiday.
-We’d recommend opting for September if you can.
+I'd recommend opting for September if you can.

 Cost: $$ Italy is fairly inexpensive overall.
 While the cost of lodging is somewhat similar to its neighboring countries in the alps, you’ll find food, drinks, and excursions to be cheaper on average.